ElektraInitiative/libelektra/src/plugins/toml/README.md

 kdb rm -r user/tests/storage
 sudo kdb umount user/tests/storage
 ```
 In this example, `d` and `common` have the same parent (the file root).
 This means, they need to be sorted with each other. `d` would be placed before `common` by it's order (since it was set before, and thus, has lesser order).
-Their order however never gets compared, since `common` is a simple table and `d` is not, so `d` will get sorted before the table regardless of order.
+However, their order never gets compared, since `common` is a simple table and `d` is not, so `d` will get sorted before the table regardless of order

-TODO: Maybe explain better/more clear/shorter?

 # Limitations